“War is regarded as nothing but the continuation of state policy with other means.” — Carl Von Clausewitz

 UN resolution 1973 gives the western powers the authority enforce a “no fly zone” but is also gives them the authority to bomb and strafe targets in Libya including tanks, trucks, airfields and anything they deem of military value.
 We are hearing the same old words like “coalition forces, “allies”, “partners” and Odyssey Dawn — our name for the operation.
 Oh.
 How thrilling for the media to once again toss around these terms and have their reporters at the Pentagon and NATO headquarters.

-It’s one thing to bomb from 10,000 feet, it’s another to hit the right031911_libya10 targets — even with our “smart ordinance” Without forces on the ground directing the strikes collateral damage is unavoidable.
+It’s one thing to bomb from 10,000 feet, it’s another to hit the right targets — even with our “smart ordinance” Without forces on the ground directing the strikes collateral damage is unavoidable.
 Wait until we hit a cat orphanage or some other civilian facility.
 Then watch the press turn, especially the Arab press.
 As I write this I have heard a report that 4 tanks have been hit and the U.S. has launched missile strikes against Libya’s air defense network .
 Wow, what an accomplishment.
 Evidently the no fly zone pertains to more than planes in the air. (the photo at the right is a rafale jet fighter seen shortly after take off at the military base of Saint Dizier, eastern France)

 As Clausewitz states, what is the continuation of state policy here?
 What will we do when the bombing stops?
 Obama says he will not commit ground troops, but we know how that goes.
 Eventually someone will have to commit ground forces to resolve this conflict.
 And what happens — as it no doubt will —when this is viewed as an invasion of Libya by western powers by the Islamic nations.
 I am sure this will provide grist for Iran’s mill.